Foreign relations of Northern Cyprus: International recognition

 Turkey is the only country which recognises Northern Cyprus.

-Rumors that Pakistan and Bangladesh briefly recognized Northern Cyprus right after its declaration of independence have persisted.
-At the time, Bangladesh denied that it recognized Northern Cyprus.
-However, a 2017 study of British diplomatic cables concluded that though Pakistan never recognized Northern Cyprus, Bangladesh seemingly extended recognition in 1983 "but quickly regretted the decision and so decided to pretend that it had not."
+Rumours that Pakistan and Bangladesh briefly recognised Northern Cyprus right after its declaration of independence have persisted.
+At the time, Bangladesh denied that it recognised Northern Cyprus.
+However, a 2017 study of British diplomatic cables concluded that though Pakistan never recognised Northern Cyprus, Bangladesh seemingly extended recognition in 1983 "but quickly regretted the decision and so decided to pretend that it had not."
 Pakistan and Bangladesh were reportedly persuaded to withhold recognition under the threat that they would risk losing US foreign aid.

 In 2005, Yahya Jammeh, then President of the Gambia, said that his country was ready to recognise the independence of Northern Cyprus.
 The Cypriot government protested and The Gambia did not recognise the TRNC.

 The Nakhichivan Autonomous Republic (an exclave of Azerbaijan) had issued a resolution in the mid-1990s recognising the TRNC's independence, but Azerbaijan itself has yet refrained to officially support this decision due to the Nagorno-Karabakh issue.
 Azerbaijan is sympathetic to the TRNC, but the Republic of Cyprus could recognise Nagorno-Karabakh if Azerbaijan officially recognised the TRNC.
-Lately high level contacts between Azerbaijan and Northern Cyprus have increased.
-Faiz Sucuoğlu, TRNC's Prime Minister at the time expressed his hope in 2022 that Azerbaijan would recognise his country.
+High-level contacts between Azerbaijan and Northern Cyprus increased to the point that Faiz Sucuoğlu, TRNC's Prime Minister expressed his hope in 2022 that Azerbaijan would recognise his country.
+No recognition has yet been forthcoming.

-TRNC Foreign Minister Tahsin Ertuğruloğlu made a call to the members of OIC on 23 September 2022, at a coordination meeting of the Organization's ministers of foreign affairs, at New York, to recognize his country, only a couple of days after a similar call by the President of Turkey to the international community at the 77th UNGA.
+TRNC Foreign Minister Tahsin Ertuğruloğlu made a call to the members of OIC on 23 September 2022, at a coordination meeting of the Organisation's ministers of foreign affairs, at New York, to recognise his country, only a couple of days after a similar call by the President of Turkey to the international community at the 77th UNGA.

 Northern Cyprus is recognised by the Commonwealth of Nations as a part of the Republic of Cyprus, not as an independent country.

 In July 2024, at the summit of the Organization of Turkic States the Azerbaijani President, Ilham Aliyev congratulated the President of Northern Cyprus, Ersin Tatar for the 50 years since the Turkish invasion of Cyprus and mentioned that the participation in the Turkic summit is a crucial step towards the recognition of Northern Cyprus.

+In September 2026, at the 81st UNGA, Turkish President Recep Tayyip Erdoğan called on the international community to recognize Northern Cyprus and establish political, diplomatic and economic relations with it.
+He also called for recognition of the "sovereign equality and equal international status" of Turkish Cypriots.
+Cypriot President Nikos Christodoulides responded in his own UNGA address.
+Referring to Erdoğan's invocation of international law, sovereignty, territorial integrity, occupation and refugees, Christodoulides said that, regarding Cyprus, Turkey was doing "exactly the opposite" and described this as "hypocrisy of the highest form."
+Christodoulides said that if Erdoğan wanted to invoke the UN Charter, he should first apply it, and noted that the UN-established settlement framework remains a bizonal, bicommunal federation (BBF) with political equality.